lucyrose93/node-shell-workshop/lesson-1.md

 Try using `ls` in one of the folders of this repo to see what it looks like.

-Inside `ls.js` write a program that when called from the terminal (`node path_to_ls.js`) will output to the terminal the names of all the files and directories in the directory you called from.
+Inside `ls.js` write a program that when called from the terminal will output to the terminal the names of all the files and directories in the directory you called from.

-Calling `node ls.js` from the lesson-1 folder of this repo should print:
+Calling `node path_to_ls.js` from the lesson-1 folder of this repo should print:

 `cat.js ls.js  public`